BosEriko/dotfiles/markdown/readme/powertoys.md

 # PowerToys
-Download [PowerToys](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) for PowerToys Run and Keyboard Manager.
+[PowerToys](https://scoop.sh/#/apps?q=powertoys&s=0&d=1&o=true) should have been installed using the [Scoop](https://scoop.sh/) script that was run earlier on the instruction.
+This will be used for PowerToys Run and Keyboard Manager.
 Set up Keyboard Manager with [these settings](../keyboard-manager.md).